zsk612/tp/docs/UserGuide.md

 #### 3.4.8. <a id="workout-end">Returning to Main Menu: `end`</a>

-You can return to the main menu.
+You can return to the Main Menu.

 __Format:__